Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

     ```
 ### Exercise 4: Test the application

-When the application runs, a Kubernetes service exposes the application front end to the internet.
+When the application runs, a Kubernetes service exposes the application's front end to the internet.
 This process can take a few minutes to complete.

 1. Check the status of the deployed pods using the [kubectl get pods][kubectl-get] command.
-Make all pods are `Running` before proceeding.
+Make sure all pods are `Running` before proceeding.

     ```console
     kubectl get pods